 Copywriting was waiting for me.

-CHAPTER IV: from exit to success
+CHAPTER IV: from the exit to success

 “I´m the hero of the story.
 Don´t need to be saved.”The Hero, Regina Spektor

-By the way, I remember that at the decisive moment of the play “The TV Boy”, the father tells Rubén: “You thought you would eat the world, but you ate crap.”
+A brief digression, I remember that at the decisive moment of the play “The TV Boy”, the father tells Rubén: “You thought you would eat the world, but you ate crap.”

-I listened to them.
-I learned my lesson.
+In a word, I learned my lesson.
 And I decided to learn the copywriting.

 - I didn’t do it because I was interested in LIVING TO WRITE.